gammapy/gammapy/docs/overview.rst

 Data access (DL3)
 -----------------

-The data analysis starts with :ref:`data level 3 <overview_DL3>`
+The data analysis starts with data level 3 FITS files consisting of event lists, instrument response information
-(DL3) FITS files consisting of event lists, instrument response information (effective area, point spread function, energy dispersion, background) and extra information concerning the observation (pointing direction, time), as well as two index tables that list the observations and declare which
+(effective area, point spread function, energy dispersion, background) and extra information concerning the observation (pointing direction, time), as well as two index tables that list the observations and declare which